 When importing photos into your laptop or desktop PC, you might have seen .HEIC at the end of the file name.
 Opening these files might be troublesome on anything other than an iPhone or a Mac.
+HEIC is a newer image format that is not yet supported by all devices and software, so you can learn how to convert HEIC to JPG on a Windows PC in just a few mouse clicks.
 Let's find out how to quickly open, convert, and even print these files.

 - HEIC to JPG offline converter for Windows

 - How to convert HEIC to JPEG – step-by-step instruction